Care Home Software

 What Care Home Software Needs to Do

 Running a care home means managing a continuous flow of information.
-Care plans change daily.
-Medication rounds need accurate recording.
+Good care management software connects all of it: digital social care records that update in real time, care planning software that adapts as needs change, medication rounds that need accurate recording.
 Staff rotas shift.
 Families want updates.
 CQC wants evidence.
 Every piece connects to every other piece, and the consequences of getting it wrong are serious.

 At minimum, care home software needs to handle:

-• Digital care plans with daily notes, observations, and risk assessments that update in real time
+• Digital care plans (care planning software) with daily notes, observations, and risk assessments that update in real time

 • Electronic medication administration records (eMAR) with alerts for missed or late doses